 On a trip to Norway this summer I experienced something so beautiful.
-I wrote about it and it was run on Living Better 50 Magazine.
-I hope you have a moment to read this short article and I hope it encourages you to pray for those in your life that may have wondered.
+I wrote about it and it was published in Living Better 50 Magazine.
+I hope you have a moment to read this short article and I hope it encourages you to pray for those in your life that may have wandered.

 What is the gift that will not fade?

 My two daughters are grown and experiencing their very own adventure of life.
 While my wife and I are excited about being empty nesters and watching them blossom, it is kind of sad.
 We miss taking care of them and seeing them each and every day.
 But in the eternal scheme of things, not seeing them for days, weeks, or even months apart is really nothing.
 The day is coming when I who entered this world at one point will face eternity.
 That day is also coming for my kids…yours too.
 Our sons and daughters will hear from a just and holy, loving God about an eternal destiny.
 The thought of missing one of my kids in eternity is just unbearable for me.

 So, if you’re a parent, I’m telling you, do whatever you need to do.
 Talk to your kids about their faith and about their futures and about God.
 And if it’s awkward or hard or embarrassing or you feel like you don’t have all the answers, talk to them anyway!
 You’re the parent.
 In addition to talking to them, allow them to see into your heart and your own walk with God.
 Teach them through your example.
 Be a great role model.